-3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")
+- 3.1.
+Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrick") - 3.
+BVESRegion prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
-Therefore, BVES follows an inspection and maintenance schedule to target priority pole replacements and remediations.
+All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service area is all in Tier 2 and Tier 3 high risk wildfire service areas. areas.
+Therefore, the grid design and system hardening initiatives are all located in Tier 2 and 3.